brainiac19/auto-tailscale-openwrt/README.md

 The script specifies ipv4 when downloading stuff, so you may encounter problem if your network is somehow highly dependant on ipv6.

-It can also be used when upgrading, just say no when it asks wheather rewrite procd script.
+It can also be used when upgrading, just say no when it asks wheather to rewrite procd script.

 Oh and it needs persistent storage to work.